mlswg/mls-protocol/draft-ietf-mls-protocol.md

                                                  leaf_node
 ~~~

-After applying the UpdatePath, the tree will have the following structure, where
+After applying the UpdatePath, the tree will have the following structure:
-`lp` and `np[i]` represent the leaf_priv and node_priv values generated as
-described above:

 ~~~ aasvg
 node_priv[1] --------> Y'